michalpalka/dit029-twitter-miner/README.md

 # DIT029 Twitter Miner

-This is a demonstrator Twitter streaming API client for the DIT029 course at [Gothenburg University](http://www.gu.se).
+This is a demonstrator Twitter streaming API client for the DIT029 course at the [Gothenburg University](http://www.gu.se).

 **License:** This software is released into the public domain (see `LICENSE`).